mesa-land/mesa.land/proposals/tech-1.md

 ## Game mechanics

-Mesa.land is a deck building game.
+mesa.land is a deck building game.
 At each new game, 10 types of cards are selected to create a unique combination.
 Every player starts with the same set of cards — 7 moneys, 3 wins — and have the same options at the start of each turn — draw 5 cards, then play 1 action, then use 1 buy to purchase a card from